Stargix/DataMatch-Datathon-2024/README.md

 # **DATA-MATCH**
-Data-Match is the winning project of the Datathon FME 2024 AED Challenge, aimed at simplifying and enhancing the process of team formation.
+Data-Match is the winning project of the Datathon FME 2024 AED Challenge, aimed at simplifying the process of team formation.

 <p align="center" >